-Getting enough exercise and getting a good night’s sleep are both important parts of a healthy lifestyle.
-Most people recognize that, and make an effort to work out regularly.
+Getting a good night’s sleep is an essential part of a healthy lifestyle.
+Most people recognize that and make an effort to work out regularly.
 But, is there a right or wrong time to be active?
 Is exercise before sleeping good or bad?

 As a society, we are busier than ever.
 Our schedules are so full sometimes it’s hard to find adequate time to exercise during the day.
 Perhaps the only times that work for you are early in the morning or right before bed.

-Your brain activity is higher and your body temperature rises.
+Your brain activity is higher, and your body temperature rises.
 For some people, that can affect their sleep health.
-While it isn’t the case for everyone, if you find that exercising before bed causes you to sleep poorly, you should find another time to get your workout in.
+While it isn’t the case for everyone, if you find that exercising before bed causes you to sleep poorly, you should select another time to get a workout.

 For the most part, though, the stimulants in the body caused by exercising don’t affect our ability to fall asleep.

 Many of the claims made about exercise have to do with timing and the type of exercise you do.
 Relaxing to moderate exercise can usually be done 30 minutes or so before bed.
-If you’re doing strenuous exercise for an hour or more, doing it 2-3 hours before bed may help you to sleep more soundly.
+If you’re performing strenuous exercise 2-3 hours before bed, this may help you to sleep more soundly.

-The benefits of getting in a good workout before bed may surprise you.
+The benefits of getting a good workout before bed may surprise you.

 It starts with location.
 If you work out in a gym, you’re likely to run into fewer people late at night.
 This can help you to unwind, get on machines faster, and even utilize more of the facility’s features.